praxis/praxis/reference/plugins.md

 ## Overview

-Plugins provide a means to cleanly add new functionality to Praxis, either by extending the core classes with additional features, or by registering callbacks to run during request handling.
+Plugins provide a means to cleanly add new functionality to Praxis.
+This extra functionality can be enhanced in different areas of the framework: by dynamically extending core classes, or registering runtime hooks to be executed during request handling.

-For example, extensions to the core classes might include:
+Here are a few different examples of what plugins can do:

- * Adding a `requires_authentication` directive to `ActionDefinition` to specify specify that the action requires an authenticated user.
+* Adding new DSL directives available when defining resources and actions.
+For example, an authentication plugin can add a `requires_authentication` directive available to all `ActionDefinitions` to specify that the action requires an authenticated user.
- * Encapsulate access to the information about the currently logged-in user with a `Request#current_user` method that might return a `User` object.
+* Enhancing the `Request` object to carry contextual information.
+For example, expose a similar authentication plugin could add information about the currently logged-in user through the `Request#current_user` method, which when invoked might even return a fully loaded `User` object.
- * Inject a `before :action` filter into every `Controller` to perform authentication.
+* Enforce application-wide logic.
+For example, the same authentication plugin could inject a before :action filter into every existing `Controller` to enforce the authentication checks, or install global middleware or around filters for specific common Controllers.
+* Decorate resulting Praxis docs with attributes defined by the plugin.
+For example, we might want to include which actions require authentication to the generated documentation.

 ### Anatomy of a Plugin

+To highlight the functionality and power available to plugins, it is best to start with a concrete example of a simple, yet complete one.
 What follows is an example plugin for user authentication, `SimpleAuthenticationPlugin`, broken into sections for explanation.

-*Note: each class is inside the `SimpleAuthenticationPlugin` module, it's merely omitted here for conciseness.*

-Define the plugin's module, and include the `Praxis::PluginConcern` module:
+The first thing to do to create a Plugin is to define the plugin's module, and include `Praxis::PluginConcern`:

 {% highlight ruby %}
 module SimpleAuthenticationPlugin
   include Praxis::PluginConcern
 end
 {% endhighlight %}

+*Note: each class in our examples below must live inside the `SimpleAuthenticationPlugin` module.
+We are merely omitting it here for conciseness.*

-The inner `Plugin` class for `SimpleAuthenticationPlugin` is responsible for setting up the plugin's configuration details.
-We've also thrown in an `authenticate` instance method, because it seemed as good of a place as any.
+Then we'll need an inner `Plugin` class inside our defined `SimpleAuthenticationPlugin` module.
+This class is responsible for setting up the plugin's configuration details.
+We can also define any other utility methods that might seem appropriate for the Plugin.
+For example, we've thrown in an `authenticate` instance method, because it seemed as good of a place as any.

 {% highlight ruby %}
 class Plugin < Praxis::Plugin